tensorflow/community/governance/api-reviews.md

 (mutability) if you can.
 Both features make it hard to reason about code, and make composability harder to achieve.

+We prefer strings ("auto", "never", etc) over enums (tf.namespace.AUTO, etc).
+Strings are easier to type, and forces us to document all possible values and their semantics in the docstrings of all places which accept the string, as opposed to only in the enum definition, which is a little friendlier.

 ### Orthogonality and integration with the existing APIs

 Is the new API implementable in terms of existing APIs?
 If so, we might want to